MSQA/csv_split/README.txt

 export CLASSPATH=".:./commons-csv-1.4/commons-csv-1.4.jar"
 javac csv_split.java

+2) csv_reduce.java

+Program to produce a CSV file containing only a specified subset of the columns in the input CSV file

+Usage: java csv_reduce columnsFile FileName

+The columnsFile is a plain text (US_ASCII) file containing the names of the columns to be copied to the output file, one per line.
+The input file must have a .csv extension, and the ouput file will be named -small.csv

+If a column is required in the output file that isn't present in the input CSV, an error will be generated.

+To build:

+export CLASSPATH=".:./commons-csv-1.4/commons-csv-1.4.jar"
+javac csv_split.java

 The code in this project is licensed under the Mozilla Public License v2.0.
 Copyright (c) 2016 Noodle Partners